 Whenever you're buying a new bra, it's always worth trying on various sister sizes to find your perfect fit.

 What does bra size mean?

-A bra size usually consists of two values - the numeric and letter one.
-The numeric one tells you about how long is the bra band (frame).
+A bra size usually consists of two values — a number and a letter.
+The number tells you about how long the bra band (frame) is.
 It is system-adjusted so that it will differ around the countries.
 The value that doesn't change is the letter part of the size.
 It gives you an idea of how big the cup is.
 It goes up as the Latin alphabet; however, you will find DD instead of E and DDD instead of F in some American brands.

 How to measure bra size?

-- Stand straight and measure your underbust.
+Stand straight and measure your under bust.
 The tape should be on the same level all the way.
 Place the tape tightly and exhale while doing the measurement for the most accurate results.
-Note the measure down.
+Note the measurement down.